-- Dr. John Hendron, Director of Innovation & Strategy (1:1 Program, Instructional Technology, Webmaster)
+- Mr. Matt Caratachea, Coordinator of Technology Integration & Innovation (1:1 Program, Instructional Technology, Webmaster)

 - Mr. Peter Martin, Director of Technology (networking, device management, infrastructure)

 The Goochland County Public Schools use a dual leadership model for technology.
-The instructional side of technology is managed by Dr. Hendron; the technical side of the department is managed by Mr. Martin.
+The instructional side of technology is managed by Mr. Caratachea; the technical side of the department is managed by Mr. Martin.

 Division-wide Technology Staff

 - Mr. Mike Arrighi, Technical Support Specialist (Macintosh and Mobile Device Repair)

 - Ms. Andrea Burton, Middle School Technology Coach (ITC)

 - Ms. Krystle Demas, Elementary Technology Coach (ITC)

 - Ms. Catherine Richards, High School Technology Coach (ITC)